Victorian era: Housing and public health

 Britain saw rapid urbanisation stimulated by the Industrial Revolution.
 In the 1901 census, more than three out of every four people were classified as living in an urban area, compared to one in five a century earlier.
 Historian Richard A. Soloway wrote that "Great Britain had become the most urbanized country in the West."
 The rapid growth in the urban population included the new industrial and manufacturing cities, as well as service centres such as Edinburgh and London.
 Private renting from housing landlords was the dominant tenure.
 P. Kemp says this was usually of advantage to tenants.
 Overcrowding was a major problem with seven or eight people frequently sleeping in a single room.
 Until at least the 1880s, sanitation was inadequate in areas such as water supply and disposal of sewage.
 This all had a negative effect on health, especially that of the impoverished young.
-For instance, of the babies born in Liverpool in 1851, only 45 per cent survived to age 20.
+For instance, of the babies born in Liverpool in 1851, only 45 per cent survived to the age of 20.
 Conditions were particularly bad in London, where the population rose sharply and poorly maintained, overcrowded dwellings became slum housing.
 Kellow Chesney wrote of the situation: